dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/enterprise-permissions.md

 The following permission sets are available for assignment in dbt Cloud Enterprise accounts.
 They can be granted to dbt Cloud groups which are then in turn granted to users.
-A dbt Cloud group can be associated with more than one permission sets.
+A dbt Cloud group can be associated with more than one permission set.

 ### Account Admin

 - **Has permissions on:** Authorized projects, account-level settings
 - **License restrictions:** must have a developer license

 Account Admins have unrestricted access to dbt Cloud accounts.
 Users with Account Admin permissions can:

 - Create, delete and modify all projects in an account
 - Create, delete, and modify Repositories
 - Create, delete, and modify Connections